Legacy version

 Finish the process in the AWS Marketplace Management Portal.
 Review the template URL, stack name and parameters, then check the box to acknowledge creation and click Create stack.
 When this is complete, the step in Tackle will turn green.

-Click Test configuration to validate that your IAM role has been established.
+Return to Tackle and click Test configuration to validate that your IAM role has been established.
 You will receive a validation message if it has.
 If not, review the previous steps to be sure they have all been completed correctly.

 Next steps after connecting to the cloud